|

 is very difficult to control since it is hard to keep the stupid character still.

-more swear words you would yell at this game.
 The game uses exclusive Beach

 Boy music but you are better off just getting rid of that scratchy stuff